prasannax1/starships/README.md

-At the same time Starfleet was exploring the Multi-Vector Assualt paradigm, the *Atlas* team decided to incorporate some of the principles from that approach and sell the *Atlas* as what eventually turned out to be six separate ships that join up as one or can operate independently.
+At the same time Starfleet was exploring the Multi-Vector Assualt paradigm, the *Atlas* team decided to incorporate some of the principles from that approach and sell the *Atlas* as what eventually turned out to be 7 separate ship types that join up as one or can operate independently.

 This approach was much more successful as individually, most of the components of the *Atlas* found enough of a niche to justify the entire ship.